iCliniq Logo

 • The blood sugar level is not entirely dependent on the food-to-insulin ratio.

-• It also changes based on the drinks the patient consumes and on the amount of energy used during different physical activities.
+• It also changes based on the patient's drinks and energy during physical activities.

 • The blood sugar level is different at different times of the day.